jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/firmware/test_bench_find_thermistors/README.md

 This is just an ugly, quick test bench code for checking a thermistor ID.
 Do not use for any deployment or the likes!

 ```
+- the binary is available in the binaries folder
+- to program, use the "Artemis module" target, even if you use a Red Board Artemis

 - thermistor labeling test bench: description: need
 -- SF RB Art
 -- USB-C cable